OrthographicNet: A Deep Transfer Learning Approach for 3D Object Recognition in Open-Ended Domains: Abstract

 \section{Abstract}

-Service robots are expected to be more autonomous and efficiently work in human-centric environments.
-For this type of robots, open-ended object recognition is a challenging task due to the high demand for two essential capabilities: (\emph{i}) the accurate and real-time response, and (\emph{ii}) the ability to learn new object categories from very few examples on-site.
-These capabilities are required for such robots since no matter how extensive the training data used for batch learning, the robot might be faced with an \emph{unknown} object when operating in everyday environments.
-In this work, we present \emph{OrthographicNet}, a deep transfer learning based approach, for 3D object recognition in open-ended domains.
-In particular, \emph{OrthographicNet} generates a rotation and scale invariant global feature for a given object, enabling to recognize the same or similar objects seen from different perspectives.
-Experimental results show that our approach yields significant improvements over the previous state-of-the-art approaches concerning scalability, memory usage and object recognition performance.
-Regarding real-time performance, two real-world demonstrations validate the promising performance of the proposed architecture.
-Moreover, our approach demonstrates the capability of learning from very few training examples in a real-world setting.
+Nowadays, service robots are appearing more and more in our daily life.
+For this type of robot, open-ended object category learning and recognition is necessary since no matter how extensive the training data used for batch learning, the robot might be faced with a \emph{new object} when operating in a real-world environment.
+In this work, we present \emph{OrthographicNet}, a Convolutional Neural Network (CNN)-based model, for 3D object recognition in open-ended domains.
+In particular, \emph{OrthographicNet} generates a global rotation- and scale-invariant representation for a given 3D object, enabling robots to recognize the same or similar objects seen from different perspectives.
+Experimental results show that our approach yields significant improvements over the previous state-of-the-art approaches concerning object recognition performance and scalability in open-ended scenarios.
+Moreover, \emph{OrthographicNet} demonstrates the capability of learning new categories from very few examples on-site.
+Regarding real-time performance, three real-world demonstrations validate the promising performance of the proposed architecture.